CodedotAl/gpt-code-clippy/README.md

 ## Demo

-A [Visual Studio Code](https://code.visualstudio.com/) which uses the [HuggingFace Inference API](https://api-inference.huggingface.co/docs/python/html/index.html) is available and can be found [here](https://github.com/ncoop57/code-clippy-vscode).
+A [Visual Studio Code](https://code.visualstudio.com/) extension which uses the [HuggingFace Inference API](https://api-inference.huggingface.co/docs/python/html/index.html) is available and can be found [here](https://github.com/ncoop57/code-clippy-vscode).

 We also have [Huggingface's Space demo](https://huggingface.co/spaces/flax-community/code-clippy-problem-solver) where you can specify and problem in the format of a programming competition question.